AndriiHrohodza/Studing/README.md

 # Studing
-This repository for my study`s projects
+This repository of my study`s projects